 "Beautiful Invention is a tender and poignant depiction of Hedy Lamarr’s life.
 Porter successfully divides her focus between Hedy’s acting career and the complex politics of the times . . .
 Porter details the uncertainty of Hedy’s career immediately after her arrival in the USA and peers behind the façade of glamour gilding both the mundanity and the debauchery of Hollywood’s Golden Age." ~ Caitlyn Lyle Farley

-Plans are underway for my annual trip to England.
-In addition to researching the next project and soaking up the atmosphere in rual Somerset, I'll spend time with author friends and my colleaugues from London Historians.
+I've recently returned from my annual trip to England, which coincided with the UK launch of Beautiful Invention.
+In addition to researching future projects and soaking up the sunshine in rural Somerset, in London I followed in Hedy's footsteps and also spent time with author friends and my colleaugues from London Historians.

 I'm a lifelong reader of historical fiction, and thus far all my published novels have been set in the past.
 As historian, I enjoy discovering ways in which our forbears and their culture seem similar--and yet so different--to those of us privileged to live in modern times.
 I regard fiction set in the past as entertainment, while being very much aware that it can simultaneously inform and enlighten.